-U.S. libraries of all types are invited to apply for a $3,000 grant that will be awarded to the best public awareness campaign promoting the theme Lives change @ your library during National Library Week (April 13-19, 2014).
+U.S. libraries of all types are invited to apply for a $3,000 grant that will be awarded to the best public awareness campaign promoting the theme Unlimited possibilities @ your library during National Library Week, April 12-18, 2015.

 To apply for this year's grant, complete the electronic application available through the link below.

-1. Use the “Lives change @ your library®” theme.
+- Use the “Unlimited possibilities @ your library®” theme.

-Proposals are reviewed by the ALA Public Awareness Committee.
+Proposals are reviewed by the National Library Week subcommittee of the ALA Public Awareness Committee.
 They will be judged on the basis of how well they meet the above criteria.
 Other factors are creativity, originality, clarity of planning and potential for generating widespread public visibility and support for libraries.
 Commitment to ongoing public relations activities and allocation of resources (staff, materials, time) also are considered.